Undergraduate Bachelor of Science Program

 Estimated Costs

-Nursing program fee $1000 per semester.
+Nursing program fee is $1000 per semester.

 The Elaine Marieb College of Nursing provides the best possible clinical experiences for students, using a wide variety of in-patient, outpatient, and community sites (with day, evening, weekend, and night shifts used seven days a week).
-For this reason, public transportation or sharing transportation have not been workable as means to get to the clinical agencies.
-Students must provide their own transportation to the clinical sites assigned by their course faculty.
+For this reason, public transportation or sharing transportation have not been reliable as means to get to the clinical agencies.
+Students must provide their own transportation to clinical sites assigned by their course faculty.

 NOTE: Students are required to have health insurance.